cyphercrescent/sepalsolver-doc/docs/source/Math.rst

 ========
    Description:
        Computes the definite integral of a function using adaptive Gauss-LegendreP quadrature.
-   Param:
+   Parameters:
+       fun:
-      | fun:  The function to integrate.
+           The function to integrate.
 The function should accept a double and return a double.
+       x_1:
-      | x_1:  The lower bound of the integration interval.
+           The lower bound of the integration interval.
+       x_2:
-      | x_2:  The upper bound of the integration interval.
+           The upper bound of the integration interval.
+       eps:
-      | eps:  The desired relative accuracy.
+           The desired relative accuracy.
 The default value is 1e-6.
    Returns:
        The approximate value of the definite integral.
    Remark: